ui/django-post_office/README.md

 ### Log Level

-Logs are stored in the database and is browseable via Django admin.
+Logs are stored in the database and is browsable via Django admin.
 The default log level is 2 (logs both successful and failed deliveries) This behavior can be changed by setting `LOG_LEVEL`.